intel/torch-ccl/README.md

 # Intel® oneCCL Bindings for PyTorch (formerly known as torch_ccl)

-This repository holds PyTorch bindings maintained by Intel for the Intel® oneAPI Collective Communications Library (oneCCL).
+This repository holds PyTorch bindings maintained by Intel® for the Intel® oneAPI Collective Communications Library (oneCCL).

 ## Introduction

 [PyTorch](https://github.com/pytorch/pytorch) is an open-source machine learning framework.

-[Intel® oneCCL](https://github.com/oneapi-src/oneCCL) (collective communications library) is a library for efficient distributed deep learning training implementing such collectives like `allreduce`, `allgather`, `alltoall`.
-For more information on oneCCL, please refer to the [oneCCL documentation](https://spec.oneapi.com/versions/latest/elements/oneCCL/source/index.html).
+[Intel® oneCCL](https://github.com/oneapi-src/oneCCL) (collective communications library) is a library for efficient distributed deep learning training, implementing collectives like `allreduce`, `allgather`, `alltoall`.
+For more information on oneCCL, please refer to the [oneCCL documentation](https://oneapi-spec.uxlfoundation.org/specifications/oneapi/latest/elements/oneccl/source/).

 `oneccl_bindings_for_pytorch` module implements PyTorch C10D ProcessGroup API and can be dynamically loaded as external ProcessGroup and only works on Linux platform now.